Miguelo981/web3-token/readme.md

 ## Contributing

-We welcome contributions to enhance the Web3 Dashboard and make it even better.
+We welcome contributions to enhance the Web3-token and make it even better.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.